Melangkah Di Atas Awan (song): Collaborating Harmony version

-On February 6, 2014, the X Factor Indonesia season 1 finalist Alex Rudiart covered "Melangkah Di Atas Awan" for the compilation album Collaborating Harmony: Dwiki Dharmawan, marking the first time that the song was included on a Dwiki's tribute release.
+On February 6, 2014, the X Factor Indonesia season 1 finalist Alex Rudiart covered "Melangkah Di Atas Awan" for the compilation album Collaborating Harmony: Dwiki Dharmawan, marking the first time that the song was included on Dwiki's tribute release.
 Kerispatih keyboardist Badai re-arranged it as part of Dwiki's tribute project in celebration of his thirtieth debut anniversary.
 In an interview on Indonesia Morning Show, Rudiart, then only 27, revealed that he was originally chosen to cover Ita Purnamasari's "Deru Debu"; however he decided to perform a cover of "Melangkah Di Atas Awan" instead.
-This version outlined the perfect fourth up from the key of G to the next C, with a slightly slower tempo of 75 beats per minute.
-It also received positive reviews, with Rudiart's "dazzling" performance and the arrangement was made different, "fresher" than the original.
+His version also received positive reviews, with Rudiart's "dazzling" performance and the arrangement was made different, "fresher" than the original.

 Personnel

 Credits are adapted from album's liner notes.